singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 $ singularity run --app pdf_client instance://pdf http://google.com google.pdf
 ```

-And to confirm that it works:
+And to confirm that it worked:

 ```
 $ ls out/